jonnations/Locomotion_Book/README.md

 output: html_document
 ---

-Repository for the draft of "Preditors of arboreality from the mammalian appendicular skeleton illuminate locomotor trends among early mammals"
+Repository for the draft of "Predictors of arboreality from the mammalian appendicular skeleton illuminate locomotor trends among early mammals"

-This is an investigation into the morphological signature of climbing in (mostly small, extant) mammals to better understand the locomotor affinitis of early mammals and plesiadapiforms.
+This is an investigation into the morphological signature of climbing in (mostly small, extant) mammals to better understand the locomotor affinities of early mammals and plesiadapiforms.

 #### Goals: